Punctum experiments in live arts - making the difference, by making differently

 Works - Punctum's in-house multi-year commissioned, curated and created works.
 We've created and produced seventy-one works since 2004.

-Residencies - Seedpod: a development residency, we've hosted and mentored over four hundred artists since 2008.
+Residencies - Our residencies are renowned for the approach we take to hosting.
+We've hosted and mentored over four hundred artists since 2008.

 In 2011 Punctum was funded as a cultural leader in live arts through the Australia Council’s Cultural Leadership initiative.
 In 2012 we were cited in Regional Arts Victoria’s Key Producer document as being one of two regionally based Victorian “icon” arts organisations.
 We were the sole Australian arts organisation commissioned for the international program in MONS2015 - European Cultural Capital, Belgium and in 2017 the sole regionally based organisation to be commissioned in the inaugural AsiaTOPA program for Big Walk to Golden Mountain.

-We have undertaken fourteen major live arts investigations and creations, which have given rise to many works.
+We have undertaken fifteen major live arts investigations and creations, which have given rise to many works.
 Like Russian Matryoshka dolls, these contained works within works.
-Through these investigations and creations, Punctum has gathered a considerable body of knowledge and experience and we’ve established strong and productive long-term relationships with partners ranging from Bendigo Venues and Events, Latrobe Arts Institute, Royal Botanic gardens of Victoria, Country Arts SA, Castlemaine State Festival, Arts House, the Substation, Abbotsford Convent to La Masion Folie, Mons, in Belgium – European Cultural Capital 2015, as well as a rolling roster of Punctum artist alumni.
+Through these investigations and creations, Punctum has gathered a considerable body of knowledge and experience.
+We’ve established strong and productive long-term relationships with many local, national and international partners and keep connected with a rolling roster of Punctum artist alumni.